Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Introduction

-Additionally, we provide theoretical performance guarantees at finite depth $p \geq 0$ in the case that projected GW solutions are used.
+Additionally, we provide theoretical performance guarantees at depth $p=0$ in the case that projected GW solutions are used.
 Specifically, for positive-weighted graphs, we show (Theorem \ref{thm: subspace-hyperplane-rounding}) that, in expectation, the value of the cut obtained from hyperplane rounding of the projected GW solutions is at least $0.878$ of the optimal cut value (just like GW).
-It is not difficult to show that a high-quality rank-$k$ projected GW solution can be obtained and as a consequence of Corollary \ref{thm:preserveHyperplaneRatioQuantum}, when mapping such projected solutions to the quantum regime, quantum measurement of the projected solutions (i.e. depth-0 QAOA-warmest) yields at least a $\frac{3}{4}(0.878) \approx 0.658$-approximation and $\frac{2}{3}(0.878) \approx 0.585$-approximation for rank $k=2$ and $k=3$ respectively.
-To our knowledge, this is the first warm-start approach for QAOA which simultaneously (1) provides a nontrivial constant-factor approximation ratio at low depth, (2) has expected cut values which converge to optimality with increased circuit depth, and (3) shows competitive performance numerical simulations in numerical simulations and on quantum hardware as explained next.
+We further show that quantum measurement of the projected solutions (i.e. depth-0 QAOA-warmest) yields at least a $\frac{3}{4}(0.878) \approx 0.658$-approximation and $\frac{2}{3}(0.878) \approx 0.585$-approximation for dimensions $k=2$ and $k=3$ respectively.
+These guarantees also serve as a lower bound for what can be achieved with higher depth since, like standard QAOA, our approach also has monotonically increasing expected cut-quality with increased circuit depth for any instance.

-For numerical simulations, apart from projected GW warm-starts, we also consider low-rank ($k=2,3$), locally optimal solutions to rank-$k$ Burer-Monteiro relaxations to Max-Cut (BM-MC$_k$) as they can be computed much faster for large graphs.
-Using a diverse library of 1148 graphs (up to 11 nodes), our numerical simulations show that when the initial state is classically-inspired (e.g. using Burer and Monteiro's relaxation \cite{BM03}), QAOA-warmest outperforms the classical Goemans-Williamson algorithm and standard QAOA even at low-circuit depths around $p = 4$.
-Such a low-depth for this performance does not hold for any random initialization on the Bloch sphere, but rather for classically-inspired warm-start solutions.

-Additional simulations and experiments were performed to test QAOA-warmest's performance in the presence of noise (using Qiskit's built-in modules and hardware calibration data \cite{qiskit}) and on actual hardware (i.e. IBM's 16-qubit Guadalupe device and Quantinuum's 20-qubit device).
-Our simulations demonstrate that QAOA-warmest is robust and still yields high (instance-specific) approximation ratios in such noisy regimes.
+This paper presents the first warm-start approach for QAOA (for Max-Cut) which simultaneously (1) provides a nontrivial constant-factor approximation ratio at depth $p=0$, (2) satisfies provable convergence to Max-Cut as circuit depth increases, and (3) enjoys a fast convergence rate, as shown through numerical simulations and experiments on quantum hardware.
+Some of the previous approaches \cite{CFGRT22, egger2020warm} consider warm-start initializations using perturbations of a single-cut (obtained for example, using GW algorithm).
+While such initializations theoretically yield higher approximation ratio of 0.878 using quantum sampling at depth $p=0$, this warm-start has a much slower convergence rate in simulations (see Table \ref{tab:summaryTable}).
+Therefore, we believe that our approach is promising for near-term NISQ devices.